12/05/2017 at 04:46 •

-- pocket size.
-This could be small like a flip phone or large like a 6 inch smartphone.
-The max size for this would be a approx the New 3DS XL which reaches the limit length/width and thickness.
+- smart phone / large pocket.
+Men's jeans pockets can fit a 6 inch smartphone with ease.
+The max size for this category is like a New 3DS XL which is over 2x the thickness of a smartphone.
 Keyboards tend to be thumbs-only.
 Controller case goal size.

-- purse size / UMPC.
+- UMPC / bag / purse.
 This is the range where the company pretends that it's pocketable but real life says otherwise.
-I dislike these because they require a carrying bag but don't bring enough functionality to warrant it.
-Keyboards tend to be either thumbs-only or seriously gimped.
+I dislike these because they require a carrying bag but don't add enough functionality to warrant it.
+The keyboards tend to be thumbs-only or seriously cramped.

 - tablet.
-Touchscreen centric, larger than pocketable.
-More of a video playing device than anything.
+Touchscreen centric, definitely carried in a bag.
 Not my cup of tea.

 - netbook / ultrabook.
-Big enough to have an actual keyboard.
+Approximately tablet sized but with a real physical keyboard.
 The keyboard justifies the increased size.
 I can do work without hating life.

 - laptop.
 13-17 inches?
 The boundary is fuzzy.
 Still easily portable in a bag.
 I can get decent work done.